Forevermorewon/-azure-network-protocols/README.md

-**Network Traffic**

         Once Wire shark is actived we can ping VM1 from powershell using the ping command and the private IP address of VM1.
         We will filter WireShark for Ethernet traffic using ICMP protocol.

 ![image](https://github.com/Forevermorewon/-azure-network-protocols/assets/145600604/a8d596c3-5dd9-4bdd-a817-7a27c22436a7)